klmitchell2/ShareUserDefaults/README.md

 ## Future Enhancements
 - Ability to view `NSUserDefaults` on the phone.
 - Ability to turn on/off the tweak in settings.
+- Ability to send UserDefaults with a `.json` extension.